PC Globe Freeware 3-D Globes,

 Open Source GIS

 lists more software

 freeware image viewer & processor

 Directory of Geoscience Organizations of the World lists 460 organizations in 169 countries, plus 15 international organizations.
-From the Geological Survey of Japan, which also provides a nice list of links to geoscience magazines.
+From the Geological Survey of Japan.

 TIME Magazine, May 23, 1949, p.
 63:|